The team with king-sized technical debt

 These secretive and hasty bypasses compromised quality, and my team bore the brunt of investigating, triaging and routing bugs.

-- Round-up phase: Release drivers grumbled, mumbled and muttered in misery – The tedious process could be likened to getting ten toddlers to stay still for ten minutes.
+- Round-up phase: Release drivers grumbled, mumbled and stumbled in misery – The tedious process could be likened to getting ten toddlers to stay still for ten minutes.

 - Release phase: The only predictable guarantee was that the date would slip.
 Murphy’s law ruled here.